eliduke/eliduke.github.io/_posts/2015-05-21-salutations.md

 ![Troubleshooting]({% if page.image %}{{ page.image }}{% endif %} "Troubleshooting")

-But we've all been there before.
+But we've all been there before:

 > You're walking down the street or to the bathroom at work, and you pass an aquaintance or maybe a friend and you say "what's up?" and then they say "not much, how about you?" and then you might say "pretty good."